yegor256/blog/_drafts/_client.md

   inside.

   * **Duplicated code**.
-  If we actually decide to stay object-oriented, we will have to turn the data the client returns us into [objects]({% pst 2016/jul/2016-07-14-who-is-object %}).
+  If we actually decide to stay object-oriented we will have to turn the data the client returns to us into [objects]({% pst 2016/jul/2016-07-14-who-is-object %}).
 Most likely this will lead to code duplication in multiple projects.
-I had that too, when started to work with S3 SDK.
-Very soon I realized that in order to avoid duplication I better create a library that does the job of converting S3 SDK data into objects: [jcabi-s3](https://github.com/jcabi/jcabi-s3).
+I had that too, when I started to work with S3 SDK.
+Very soon I realized that in order to avoid duplication I'd better create a library that does the job of converting S3 SDK data into objects: [jcabi-s3](https://github.com/jcabi/jcabi-s3).

   * **Difficulties with testing**.